-Two (2) consultations with Poruma RNTBC.
+Two (2) consultations with the registered native title claimants.
 Consultations of 1-2 days on-island are anticipated for each native title consultation.
 These native title consultations could be run simultaneously with beneficiary consultations (on consecutive days).

-The Trustee shall liaise with the Torres Strait Regional Authority Native Title Office and Poruma RNTBC about the Freehold process and to arrange consultation dates.
-A Native Title consultation schedule shall be drawn up with the TSRA NTO and attended by representatives from TSRA NTO, DNRM and TSIRC.
+The Trustee shall liaise with the Torres Strait Regional Authority Native Title Office and registered native title claimants about the Freehold process and to arrange consultation dates.
 Possible involvement by the National Native Title Tribunal as facilitator of discussions.